UT-Austin External Transfer Admissions Guide

 Earning outstanding grades is a necessary condition but won’t be enough to get you in.
 You also need a strong resume and interesting essays that demonstrate your fit for major and supply compelling reasons why UT is where you need to be to continue your studies.

-The days of transfer students regularly getting in with a 3.4 or 3.5.
+The days of transfer students regularly getting in with a 3.4 or 3.5 are mostly over.
 If you have less than a 3.5 and gain admission, and some inevitably will, consider yourself very lucky.

 Transfer admissions depends largely on the number of spaces available in a given program, so in some years there are a lot of spaces and others there aren’t.